Getting along with neighbours

 Look after children and visitors

-Children have a right to play.
-Make sure they don't trespass onto other people's property or make too much noise.
+Children have a right to play and be safe.
+Make sure they don't trespass onto other people's property.

 Respect other people's privacy